Cobmarsh

 Mersea Week

-A week of racing for many types of vessels including lots of opportunities for EHWB
+A week of racing for a vast array of vessels with lots of smiles both on and off shore !

 Mersea Town Regatta